AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 traffic can affect the load factor.
 Only the main interactions are considered in the following.

 Before modeling the evolution of these different parameters, it is interesting to plot their historical evolution.
-Fig.1 represents the factors of the Kaya decomposition for aviation by also integrating the filling rate $RPK/ASK$.
+Fig.1 represents the factors of the Kaya decomposition for aviation by also integrating the load factor $RPK/ASK$.
 Despite significant improvements in fuel efficiency via technology and load factor, CO<sub>2</sub> emissions from the sector have doubled due to the large increase in traffic.
 The CO<sub>2</sub> content of the energy has not changed due to the almost exclusive use of fossil kerosene.